-In the present work, we have modified the original PMT (Rogers, 1983) to use it in an FRM and ABM contexts for the specific case of Wilhelmsburg.
+In the present work, we have modified the original PMT (Rogers, 1983) to use it in FRM and ABM contexts for the specific case of Wilhelmsburg.
 In the original theory, the sources of information initiate both the threat appraisal and coping appraisal processes.
+However, in the current study,

+Figure 2.
+The original schematisation of the protection motivation theory (from Rogers, 1983).

-However, in the current study, the sources of information influence the threat appraisal only.
-We assume that if there is a threat and need to implement a coping measure, the agents know the type of measure they implement based on their house categories (see Table 1Table 1).
-In the threat appraisal, the maladaptive response is the current behaviour of not implementing household-level flood vulnerability reduction measures.
-In the case of Wilhelmsburg, the maladaptive response is affected by flood experience, reliance on public protection (i.e., the dyke system), climate change perception and source of information.
+In the threat appraisal, the "maladaptive response" is the current behaviour of not implementing household-level flood vulnerability reduction measures.
+In the case of Wilhelmsburg, the maladaptive response is affected by flood experience, reliance on public protection (i.e. the dyke system), climate change perception and the source of information.

-The flood experience refers to any experience from which households can be directly affected by flooding, or they have witnessed flooding that affected others in Wilhelmsburg.
+The flood experience refers to any experience of households being directly affected by flooding or witnessing flooding that affected others in Wilhelmsburg.

-- The reliance on public protection is related to the flood experience.
+The reliance on public protection is related to the flood experience.
 Residents of Wilhelmsburg who have not experienced flooding have a high reliance on the dyke system.
-The fact that seeing the dykes on a daily basis give residents a sense of protection and underestimate the flood threat.
-The reliance on public protection is also associated with the trust the residents have on the authorities when it comes to FRM.
-However, as some informants who experienced the 1962 flood described, the reliance on the dyke system drops if flooding occurs in the future (Birkholz, 2014). - We include agents' climate change perception as a factor as some residents of Wilhelmsburg described that sea level rise might increase the occurrence of flooding in future.
+The fact of seeing the dykes on a daily basis gives residents a sense of protection and causes them to underestimate the flood threat.
+The reliance on public protection is also associated with the trust the residents have in the authorities when it comes to FRM.
+However, as some informants who experienced the 1962 flood described, the reliance on the dyke system drops if flooding occurs in the future (Birkholz, 2014).

+We include agents' climate change perception as a factor as some residents of Wilhelmsburg described that sea level rise might increase the occurrence of flooding in future.
 The effects of climate change create some discomfort and stress, and hence, it is seen as a source of concern.
-Besides, Germans, in general, are concerned about climate change in which 86% are "extremely to somewhat worried" (NatCen Social Research, 2017). - 4
+Besides, Germans, in general, are concerned about climate change, whereby 86% are "extremely to somewhat worried" (Nat-Cen Social Research, 2017).

-- The source of information is an important factor that shapes residents perception of flood risk.
-The municipal and state authorities have a firm belief that the dyke system is the primary flood protection measure, and there is no need to implement individual measures to protect properties.
-However, these authorities communicate evacuation strategies in case the dykes fail or overtopped by a storm surge.
+The source of information is an important factor that shapes residents' perception of flood risk.
+The municipal and state authorities have a firm belief that the dyke system is the primary flood protection measure and that there is no need to implement individual measures to protect properties.
+However, these authorities communicate evacuation strategies in the case that the dykes fail or are overtopped by a storm surge.
 On the other hand, other sources such as experts from the Technical University of Hamburg-Harburg organised flood risk awareness workshops presenting the flood risk in Wilhelmsburg and different adaptation measures that individuals could implement.
-Media also has a role in creating concern by showing flooding and its impacts in other German cities and even other countries. - 140 In the coping appraisal, the adaptive response is developing a protection motivation behaviour to implement flood vulnerability reduction measure.
-The factors that affect the response probability in this conceptualization conceptualisation are personal flood experience, house ownership, household income, subsidy from the state and social network.
+Media also has a role in creating concern by showing flooding and its impacts in other German cities and even other countries.

+In the coping appraisal, the "adaptive response" is developing a protection motivation behaviour to implement flood vulnerability reduction measure.
+The factors that affect the response probability in this conceptualisation are personal flood experience, house ownership, household income, subsidies from the state and social networks.